Marlins rally past Phils, open 1st 7-game series since ’67

 UP NEXT

-Phillies: RHP Aaron Nola (4-3, 2.74 ERA) and RHP Spencer Howard (1-2, 5.66) are scheduled to start Friday in an order not announced.
-Nola allowed six runs — three earned — and struck out 10 in 5 1/3 innings against the New York Mets last Sunday.
-Howard allowed three runs in four innings against the Mets last Saturday.
+Phillies: RHP Aaron Nola (4-3, 2.74 ERA) is scheduled to pitch the first game of the doubleheader.
+Nola allowed six runs — three earned — and struck out 10 in 5 1/3 innings against the Mets last Sunday.
+No starter was announced for the second game.

 Marlins: LHP Trevor Rogers (1-0, 3.00) is scheduled to start the second game.
 He allowed three runs and struck out 10 in six innings last Sunday against the Rays.
-The starter for the opener had not been announced.
+No starter was announced for the opener.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports